wp-plugins/nextgen-facebook/readme.txt

 * **Added support for Wistia Inline Embed API / SEO and Popover Embed videos** (Pro version).
 * Fixed the Custom Settings onFocus / onBlur events character encoding for input fields (so the events work correctly with hastags).
+* Added a fallback to using the custom Video URL as-is if the URL is not recognized / supported (Pro Version).
 * Removed the `NGFB_MIN_IMG_SIZE_DISABLE` constant (since an option exists for the same feature).
 * Renamed the &lt;img/&gt; 'share' attribute to 'data-share-src'.
 * Moved the options upgrade properies / methods to lib/upgrade.php (saving a few Kb of memory).